 - SEE training is focused on building skills for employment.

 - You can study full-time (20-25 hours per week) or part-time (minimum 10 hours per week).

 - SEE training is targeted to your level of ability

 On completion, students receive a nationally recognised award.

 Training is developed based on the requirements and expectations of employers, in preparation for entry to the workforce.

-If you are interested in improving your language literacy or numeracy skills, please contact the Department of Human Services, your jobactive Provider (JA) or Disability Employment Services provider (DES) , request they check your eligibility then ask for a referral to Career Employment Australia.
+If you are interested in improving your language literacy or numeracy skills, please contact the Services Australia (Cenrelink), your jobactive Provider (JA) or Disability Employment Services provider (DES) , request they check your eligibility then ask for a referral to Career Employment Australia.